-Due to the large number of occupants that the proposed development could house, there is potential for comings and goings associated with student accommodation to impact upon the residents of the adjacent apartments, particularly at unsociable hours.
-However, as with other similar developments, this potential issue could be mitigated by implementing an appropriate building-wide management plan, such as a 24 hour concierge serving the main entrance/reception.
+Due to the large number of occupants that the proposed development could accommodate, there is potential for comings and goings associated with student accommodation to impact upon the residents of the adjacent apartments, particularly at unsociable hours.
+However, as with the remainder of this developments and others in the city, this potential issue could be mitigated by implementing an appropriate building-wide management plan, such as a 24 hour concierge serving the main entrance/reception.
 This could be controlled by a suitable condition requiring that details of a management plan be submitted prior to occupation.